kellypj24/temporal-echoes/README.md

 This is a personal learning project, but contributions are welcome!
 Please:

+1. **Read the Constitution**: Review `.cursor/rules/CONSTITUTION.md` for development principles
-1. Check existing issues or create a new one
+2. Check existing issues or create a new one
-2. Fork the repository
+3. Fork the repository
-3. Create a feature branch
+4. Create a feature branch following Git conventions: `type/phase-short-description`
+5. Follow the **Spec-Driven Development workflow**:
+   - Complete research.md if introducing new patterns
+   - Document decisions in decisions.md
+   - Ensure constitution compliance
-4. Follow the code quality standards (`make check`)
+6. Follow code quality standards:
+   - Type hints on all functions
+   - >= 80% test coverage
+   - `make lint` passes
-5. Submit a pull request
+7. Submit a pull request with:
+   - Constitution compliance verification
+   - Decision records (if applicable)
+   - Test coverage report

 ## 📝 License